techidaily/site-android-unlock/source/_posts/in-2024-forgot-pattern-lock-heres-how-you-can-unlock-motorola-moto-g23-pattern-lock-screen-by-drfone-android.md

 Getting locked out of your phone can be frustrating, especially if you need an important file from it.
 However, there are solutions to get over this issue and unlock the **password for phone**.
 This article contains all you need to unlock your device and return it to be normal.
 Moreover, if you don't want to lose your data, give Dr.Fone a try.
 It is currently the best unlocking and backup tool in the market.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mMYEK2gtY5c?si=ytxNz_JHZkTrwb4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Tips and Tricks for Setting Up your Motorola Moto G23 Phone Pattern Lock

 Failing to remember the **pattern lock** of a phone is one of the most puzzling situations for Android users.
 Unlike the famous OS, Android gives a seamless method to eliminate the issue.